mschmidt712/kubernetes-ci-cd/README.md

 #### Step4

 Switch back to the Jenkins UI.
 Paste the Jenkins admin password in the box and click Continue.
-Click Install suggested plugins and wait for the process to complete.
+Click "Install Suggested Plugins" button and wait for the process to complete (Plugins have been pre-downloaded during jenkins docker image built, so this step should finish almost immediately).

 `echo ''`